A journey thru New Mexico’s desert and the West of Texas. Lonely

-And were definitely shocked.
+And we’re definitely shocked.
 For the 1st time we see this lousy small river.
 A river so small you easily can cross it on foot.
 And no wall.
 Even not the slightest sign of a wall.
 Mr. President what’s about your promises?
 During election campaign we definitely learned, that a wall will be built as an absolute priority and Mexico will pay for it.
 And now?

-Strange but we also cannot see any Mexicans crossing the border.
+Strangely we also cannot see any Mexicans crossing the border.
 Neither criminal 1s, nor others.
 Just nobody sneaking illegally northwards to reach the paradise.

-What the hell is going on? where is this invasion we’ve heard about?
+What the hell is going on?
+Where is this invasion we’ve heard about?
 With whom do they fight in this newly declared state of emergency.